gabrielsanbs/BPSR-Meter/README.md

 ## 🎯 About This Version

-**BPSR Meter v3.1.0** is a completely redesigned and optimized version of the DPS meter for Blue Protocol.
-This version includes new features, performance improvements, full gaming VPN support, and a more polished interface.
+**BPSR Meter v3.1.1** is a bugfix & maintenance release that includes memory & stability improvements for map/server changes, and better VPN handling.

 **Developed by:** [gabrielsanbs](https://github.com/gabrielsanbs)
 **Forked from:** [BPSR-Meter](https://github.com/mrsnakke/BPSR-Meter) by MrSnakeVT